 Undergraduate majors are provided via the Bachelor of Science or Bachelor of Design degrees.

-Full course information about all our undergraduate study options can be found on the Melbourne School of Engineering website:
+Full course information about all our undergraduate study options can be found on the University’s Study website:

 Majors leading to civil and structural engineering

 Civil engineering provides the infrastructure for essential services (transport systems, water supply and drainage systems, ports and harbours) and in countries where infrastructure is already in place, the emphasis is on how best to upgrade and manage existing assets in a sustainable manner such that the environment is both protected and enhanced.

 Structural engineers apply mathematical and scientific principles to the design, development and evaluation of materials and systems used in building load-bearing structures like roads, buildings, rail lines, dams and offshore platforms.
 Career opportunities exist in a variety of roles related to the design of structures, their longevity, and their ability to withstand extremes such as earthquake, high winds, blast or fire.

 Environmental engineers are responsible for managing or reducing the impacts of human activities by ensuring that the development and utilisation of natural resources occur with an acceptable environmental impact.
 They are involved in water and air pollution control, recycling, water supply, waste disposal, catchment management and public health issues.
 Environmental engineers have a broad understanding of the environmental impacts of human activities and how to develop solutions to better manage those impacts.